 Adastra’s experts can help banks extract the maximum value from the new data coming their way, while mitigating potential risks.
 Our Azure Service Bus based inter-entity integration (API) framework comes with PCI DSS-level secure data persistency, a data quality firewall and processes for mastering of customer data.

 Our solution includes capabilities for:

-Adastra can help organizations develop an open banking architecture with in-built API security, customer authentication, consent management and capability for third-party onboarding.
+Adastra can help organizations develop an open banking architecture and forward thinking payments solutions with built- in API security, customer authentication, consent management and capability for third-party onboarding.
 The platform will be integrated with the external banking system and the user stores.
 Our solution will allow for analytics and insights and have proper fraud detection solutions, in accordance with existing standards.

 We also focus strongly on customer experience, and the solution will be easy to navigate through, while also having the required security profiles in place, so that your organization’s data remains safe and allows for all banking and financial use cases.

 Interested in learning more about Open Banking?
 Schedule a free consultation with our experts for more information about our solutions.

 We will contact you as soon as possible.